Skip to main content

 For jurisdictions that have a regional planning council or COG (Council of Governments), working through that entity often provides a more credible channel to the state.
 New Mexico's process is explicitly COG-based; in other states, regional economic development organizations carry informal weight with the lead agency.
 The NADO network and the six RCAP regional partners can help identify the right regional intermediary in your area.

-Local CDFIs, community development corporations, and housing authorities who are already operating in the tract should be part of any submission.
+Local CDFIs, community development corporations, housing authorities, tenant organizations, and neighborhood associations who are already operating in the tract should all be part of any submission.
 Their presence signals that community-serving capital is ready to deploy, not just speculative investment looking for a tax shelter.
+Residents and tenants are often the most credible voices in a nomination packet — a letter from an organized tenant association in a potential workforce housing development carries weight that no developer projection can replicate.

 In states with significant tribal land overlap — Washington is the clearest example, with formal tribal consultation required under Governor Ferguson's executive order — initiating government-to-government consultation as early as possible is both a legal obligation and a prerequisite for a credible application.